Understanding the stages of a complaint and the Ombudsman services

-If you are unable to resolve your complaint through Tuntum’s complaints procedures you can contact a designated person who can also help find a solution.
-The designated person can be an MP, a local councillor or our Independent Complaints Panel.
+If you are unable to resolve your complaint through Tuntum’s complaints procedures you can contact us to refer your complaint to our Independent Complaints Panel.
 Their role is to help resolve disputes between tenants and their landlords which they can do in whatever way they think is most likely to work.
-If the designated person cannot help they can refer a complaint to the Ombudsman.
-If you have decided not to contact a designated person you can go directly to the Ombudsman eight weeks after your landlord has given you its final response to your complaint.

 The Ombudsman will deal with each complaint to find the best outcome for your individual circumstances.
 Once they receive your complaint they may:

 - Refer the case to a different organisation if it is an issue they cannot make a decision about because it is not in their jurisdiction

 - Work with you and your landlord to resolve the dispute under their early resolution procedure.
 For example they can use their experience of resolving complaints to make suggestions to the landlord and/or the resident if they believe there is a way to resolve the complaint

 - Carry out an investigation; they only do this for those complaints where they decide an investigation is proportionate to the circumstances and evidence before us, for example complex complaints involving many issues.

 Telephone: 0300 11 3000